owncloud/ocis/ocis/deployment/ocis_keycloak.md

 `docker-compose up -d`

 Open https://keycloak.owncloud.test in your browser and accept the invalid certificate warning.
 Go to clients settings and add a client.
-The client id is `ocis-phoenix` or the one you changed it to.
+The client id is `ocis-web` or the one you changed it to.
 The client protocol is openid-connect.
 THe root url for the client is `https://ocis.owncloud.test`.
 Then save the client.

 * You may also add users to Keycloak